Statistics on Hunger:

-NH does not measure hunger directly – hunger and food insecurity are measured by proxy utilizing poverty statistic.
+NH does not measure hunger directly – hunger and food insecurity are measured by proxy utilizing poverty statistics.

-118,797 people in NH lived below federal poverty line; 8.9% of NH households experience food insecurity – not knowing whether they will be able to access enough food throughout the year.
+Nearly 100,000 people in NH lived below federal poverty line; 8.8% of NH households experience food insecurity – not knowing whether they would be able to access enough food throughout the year.

-Sources: US department of agriculture, US Census Bureau, food research and action center www.frac.org
+Sources: US Department of Agriculture, US Census Bureau, NH Fiscal Policy Institute, Food Research and Action Center www.frac.org